-Figure 1.4 The Nile Basin runoff map, (Hamada 2021).
+Figure 1.4: The Nile Basin runoff map, (Hamada 2021).

-Part of the backstory to those developments has been Sudan's changing allegiance from Egypt to Ethiopia; the Sudanese Government has warmed to the utility of the GERD.
-That has further created a movement within the region's stalemate, challenging Egypt's role.
+Egypt's role.
 A further challenge complicating the safety context is that the dependence on external funding.
 With China emerging as a financier for dam building within the basin and a spread of states-including China, India, and Saudi Arabia-increasing land grabbing, things, and geostrategic utility of the GERD and other Ethiopian dambuilding projects became further complicated (Earle. et al., 2015).